ofermoscovich/MyProject/README.md

 # MyProject
-This is a very basic Java 1.8 Template Web Server Starting Project, using: basic Facade pattern, with one Web service, basic connection to DB, login method, Insert and retrieve (SELECT SQL) methods - all in 9 java files only included in one package - Easy installation.
+This is a very basic Java 1.8 Template Web Server Starting Project, using: basic Facade pattern, with one Web service, basic connection to DB, login method, Insert and retrieve (SELECT SQL) methods - all in 9 java files included in one package - Easy installation.

+	AdminFacade.java
+	AdminService.java
+	AppSystem.java
+	ClientFacade.java
+	ConnectionPool.java
+	Employee.java
+	EmployeeDBDAO.javao
+	SysException.java
+	Test.java

 Was tested on JBoss and Tomcat 7 with Derby DB 10.10.2.0 jar.